luna/luna-book/types.md

 ![](assets/tc_error.png)

-Luna's typechecker has found out about our mistake.
+Luna's typechecker has discovered our mistake.
 The `+` function works only with arguments of the same type, so it complained that `Real` and `Text` are not the same and we cannot safely proceed.